Deepthi-M-181297/SQL-Unique-Problems/README.md

 late_dispatch: Dispatched between 15 and 20 minutes after order received.
 super_late_dispatch: Dispatched after 20 minutes.
 Task: Write an SQL query to count the number of dispatched orders in each category for each restaurant.

+##
+Problem 2:

+write a query to find users whose transactions has breached their credit limit from the given dataset.